firebase/flutterfire/docs/perf-mon/get-started.md

 1. Check your log messages for any error messages.

-    Performance Monitoring tags its log messages with `Firebase/Performance` so that you can filter your log messages.
+    Performance Monitoring tags its log messages with the following tags so that you can filter your log messages:

+    * iOS+: `Firebase/Performance`
+    * Android: `FirebasePerformance`

 1. Check for the following types of logs which indicate that Performance Monitoring is logging performance events: